 - One official transcript (in a sealed envelope) from each college/university attended for both bachelors and master's degrees showing a GPA of 3.0 or better in both degrees. - The GRE is NOT required for admission to this program. - Two letters of recommendation evaluating scholarly and professional capacity.
 Letters from professors from the colleges/universities attended are preferred, but if that is not feasible, letters from current or past supervisors will be accepted.
-The recommender must address your work ethic and ability to succeed at graduate-level academic work. - Résumé: Current professional resumé including experience in the field (paid or voluntary). - Goal Statement: The goal statement is a key component of the admission review process and serves as an example of the applicant's ability to express himself or herself in writing.
-The goal statement must be no longer than two pages doublespaced (500-800 words) and should address the following: Personal background and career aspirations in the nonprofit environment.
-Reason for pursuing graduate study in Nonprofit Management, including future career goals and plans.
-Specific areas of the NP of interest to the applicant.
+The recommender must address your work ethic and ability to succeed at graduate-level academic work. - Résumé: Current professional resumé including experience in the field (paid or voluntary). - Goal Statement: The goal statement is a key component of the admission review process and serves as an example of the applicant's ability to express him or herself in writing.
+The goal statement must be single-spaced with one-inch margins and no longer than two pages (500-800 words).
+Applicant must address each item listed below when completing the goal statement: - What is your reason for pursuing this degree and how does it fit into your future goals and plans? - What topics or areas of special interest do you have in research administration? - What are your expectations of the graduate program? - What will you bring to the program that would make you a special candidate for admission to this limited access program?